mn-spawn/mn-spawn/README.md

 I'm currently in the final year of my concurrent Artificial Intelligence Master's degree and Computer Science Master's degrees at Oregon State University (Go Beavs!🦫).
 When I'm not attached to my laptop I am either rollerblading, skiing, or traveling.

-💻 Right now I'm a: Researcher and incoming new grad SWE
+💻 Right now I'm a: Researcher, GTA, Concurrent Masters student

 ----